m5lk3n/dotfiles/netbook.md

 ### Boot menu

-In order to start the Live version successfully, press `e` for the default boot option.
+In order to start the Live version successfully, press `e` for the default boot option in the menu.
 Modify the boot option by replacing "quiet splash" with "nomodeset".
-Press `Ctrl+x` and wait for the (rotated) desktop to appear.
+Press `Ctrl+x` and wait for the (rotated) installation desktop to appear.

 (My [source](https://linuxmint-installation-guide.readthedocs.io/en/latest/boot_options.html) of inspiration.)